Blog

 Have you ever noticed a buzzing or clicking sound coming from your speakers when a mobile phone is nearby?
 This is a common occurrence and serves as a practical example of RF interference affecting audio equipment.

 • Explanation of How Mobile Phones Can Interfere with Speakers: Mobile phones communicate with cell towers using radio frequency signals.
 When a phone is about to receive a call or text message, it often emits a burst of RF energy to establish or maintain a connection with the network.
 This sudden surge in RF emissions can be picked up by nearby audio equipment, especially if the equipment lacks adequate shielding or filtering.
 The speaker wires or internal circuits act as unintended antennas, capturing the RF signals from the mobile phone.
 This captured energy is then converted into electrical currents within the audio system, manifesting as audible buzzing, clicking, or popping sounds through the speakers.
+A phone signal jammed detector can be used to identify when a phone is emitting RF interference, helping pinpoint the source of disruption.
 This phenomenon is an example of radiated interference, one of the key types of rf interference, where the interference is transmitted through the air and affects devices without any direct electrical connection.

 Example 2: Wi-Fi Routers Interfering with Bluetooth Devices